Start Page Update list

 HERE COMES THE GOOD NEWS:

-I tested the Squeezebox as an SP/DIF transport source driving the AD1865 DAC with lampizator and I compared it to the same dac driven by a Sony transport and also the same dac but BUILT IN the beautifully lampized Denon 2560 player.
+I tested the Squeezebox as an SP/DIF transport source driving the all different DACs that I own, among them AD1865 DAC and all prototypes of the fabulous Lampizator DaC of course.
+I compared it to the same dac driven by a Sony transport and also the same dac but BUILT IN the beautifully lampized Denon 2560 player.
 The Squeezebox solution sounds better than any of the above traditional solutions.
 How come that it sounds better - I dont know.
 It sounds wider, deeper, with more air, more information, more musical, more enjoyable.

 YES FOLKS - to have the convenience of the Squeezebox system we don't need to compromise on sound.
 We can still look in the mirror in the morning.